12TH Annual Please Touch Exhibit

 Often art galleries and museum post signs or have guards to make sure patrons Do Not Touch the art or even get too close.
 This exhibit is the opposite.
 The art in the Please Touch Exhibit is just that: Please Touch it and have the tactile experience with the pieces.

 ReVision Arts has a different approach to the definition of art.
-Believing in the concept of “Art for All” it is an inclusive organization that brings together people of all abilities to celebrate art.
+Believing in the concept of “Art for All,” it is an inclusive organization that brings together people of all abilities to celebrate art.
 ReVision Arts focusses on artists with all types of disabling conditions, and other artists who consider themselves underrepresented.

-Art pieces are open for patrons to touch and experience art on a level that usually doesn’t happen.
+Art pieces are open for patrons to touch and experience on a level that usually doesn’t happen.
 First time sighted patrons are offered eye covers to expand their horizons with this tactile art experience.

 Barbara Oswald, Director of ReVision Arts, is the founder of the Please Touch Exhibit concept and has produced and curated the chosen art since its inception.
 As an artist with visual challenges Barbara uses her lack of acuity to compose artwork that draws the audience to her work, whether in fabric design, 3D sculpture or 2D photography and painting, moving the narrative from what art looks like to what it feels like.
 This approach offers visitors a multi-sensory relationship with participant artists’ artwork.